Realmzer/Neosigner-Desktop/GETTING_STARTED.md

    - Ensure the file exists and has proper permissions

 4. **"No iOS device found"**:
-   - Reconnect your device
+   - Reconnect your device and trust the computer
-   - Trust the computer on your device
+   - Try running the setup.bat script again
-   - Install/reinstall libimobiledevice: `brew reinstall libimobiledevice`
+   - Restart your computer and iOS device